Updated November 28th 2020:

 For this reason, please get in touch only if you are already in the UK, you have been in a location that's had low numbers of cases, and/or you've been staying in your own home or with a host who has been operating careful social distancing.

 Ideally you will not have been using public transport for the 14 days prior to travelling to us.

 If we invite you here, you will need to continue to follow whatever social distancing policy we're operating while you are here (which isn't that difficult because we're in the countryside) which means you will be leaving the property only for local walking, cycling or running, or in the car with us to either to go food shopping or for outings locally.
 For the moment we won't permit the use of public transport but we will take you out with us in the car.
 We'll make sure we give you the opportunity to see the local area.

-We are a couple in our 50's and we moved with 2 horses into our small holding in the Scottish Borders in April 2017.
-We are at the very early stages of setting this up as a facility for ethical, sustainable horse keeping, organic food production for ourselves, and eventually as a guest house for visitors to the Scottish Borders.
+We are a professional couple in our 50's and we moved with 2 horses into our small holding in the Scottish Borders in April 2017.
+We are at in the process of setting this up as a facility for ethical, sustainable horse keeping, organic food production for ourselves, and we have a small holiday cottage for visitors to the Scottish Borders.

 We have 10 acres of grazing, which includes some very wet land with natural springs, and a large garden which is divided into several areas and includes a polytunnel.